 In the 1910 census, Ora was in Nebraska.
 She was listed as a 30-year-old boarder in the home of Eber and Ovelia Hilton on Oak Street in Plattsmouth, Cass County, Nebraska.

-Also, in 1910, Ora's mother, Augusta P. Musick, re-appears.
-She is shown as a 51-year-old widow living in Omaha, Douglas County, Nebraska, with her daughter Hazel M. (Musick) Hunt 26.
-Also in the home were Hazel's husband Asa Welling Hunt 35 (born 22 Apr 1875) a manager and buyer of carpet and rugs for a furniture store, and their son John Musick Hunt 4.
+Also, in 1910, Ora's mother, Augusta P. Musick, is shown as a 51-year-old widow living in Omaha, Douglas County, Nebraska, with her daughter Hazel M. (Musick) Hunt age 26 and Hazel's husband Asa Welling Hunt 35 (born 22 Apr 1875) a manager and buyer of carpet and rugs for a furniture store, and their son John Musick Hunt 4.

 In the 1920 census of Omaha, Douglas County, Nebraska, Ora's mother is shown still living with her daughter Hazel (Musick) Hunt 36 and Hazel's husband A. W. Hunt 43 a furniture store owner, and their son John Musick Hunt 14.

 After this, it is unknown what happened to Ora until she died in 1922.
 She may have died in this institution.
-She is buried in Forrest-Llewellyn Cemetery by her Roszelle grandparents, Rev. Edward Roszelle and Celia Ann (Jackson) Roszelle.
+She is buried in Forest-Llewellyn Cemetery by her Roszelle grandparents, Rev. Edward Roszelle and Celia Ann (Jackson) Roszelle, and in the same plot with her parents and infant brother.

-There is a record of Augusta Musick being buried in Forrest-Llewellyn Cemetery in Kirksville, but there are no dates available, and so far, no tombstone can be found for either her or John Roy Musick.
-The cemetery listing shows they are buried by daughter Ora in Section B-18.
+There is a record of Augusta Musick being buried in Forest-Llewellyn Cemetery in Kirksville, but there are no dates available, and so far, no tombstone can be found for either her or John Roy Musick.
+The cemetery listing shows Mr. and Mrs. Musick are buried in Section B-18 with their daughter Ora, infant son, and Augusta's parents.
 This writer has photographed this section and found no stone for them.

 Biography of Ora's father, John Roy Musick: